sola-st/CodeMapper/README.md

 ### FAST MODE
+**Load pre-computed results**
+Before generate the table and plots, load the pre-computed results.
+Here are two options:

+* [Option 1] Run LoadPreComputedResults.py, it will automatically load and place the results folder in the correct location.
+* [Option 2] Manually download results.zip from the latest release and extract it into the data folder.
+You can check the structure of data/results here.

-By default, all the results tables and figures are in *data/results/table/plots*.
+By default, all the results tables and figures are in *data/results/table_plots*.
 All tables in results: Tables 2, 3.
 All figures in results (exclude the motivation/example figures): Figures 10, 11, and 12.
 The following files are in the *src/anything_tracker/visualization* directory.